YixunZG/v2/week03/hw/README.md

 ## Submission
 Please point us to the repository of your code [private repo please] and provide an http link to the location of your faces in the object storage.
 Also, explan the naming of the MQTT topics and the QoS that you used.

+### Answers:
+1. Http link to the location of my ugly faces... https://s3.console.aws.amazon.com/s3/buckets/yixunzhw3bucket?region=us-west-1&tab=objects

+2. On NX, when camera starts streaming of video data, the face detection begins.
+So, the MQTT topic for the local face detection process is call "face_detection".
+The local broker listens to the "face_detection" faces.
+If it detects data, the MQTT client will publish the binary data to the remote MQTT topic named "remote_face_processor".
+That topic is on the remote VM.
+It listens to the face cropped out binary data.
+When the data is sent from local to the remote topic, binary data will transfer into image which will be stored in S3 bucket.

+3. I choose QoS = 0, which means MQTT client will at most publish once for hw03.There is no guarantee of delivery.
+But, it doesn't matter in this case.
+Since this project only detects faces.
+And for my case, the faces are just my faces.
+So, it doesn't matter all the images sent or not.

 ## Some hints
 1. See Week 1's lab (https://github.com/MIDS-scaling-up/v2/blob/master/week01/lab/Dockerfile.yolov5) for how to install openCV.
 2. To make storing in Object Store easier, look at https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html